rschristopher/ischristtrue.com/src/modern-views/index.md

 # Modern Views

-What are the modern views -- the spirit of our times -- how we make sense of the world?
+What is the modern view -- the spirit of our times -- how do we make sense of the world?

 If you ask around you'll get many different answers.
-Some will talk of secularism, humanism, cultural "progress" and various political narratives.
-Others will talk of revolutions, or a reactionary view to counter what they see as a revolution gone too far.
-And still others will talk of despair, that something is clearly wrong with the modern world.
+Some will talk of secularism, rationalism, humanism, cultural "progress" and various political narratives.
+Many will profess faith in God, while others view God as a delusion, a fantasy leftover from a bygone superstitious era.
+There will be talk be of revolutions, or maybe reactionary views to counter what they see as a revolution gone too far.
+And most will talk of despair, that something is clearly wrong with the modern world.

-Yet they all speak of the same spirit: that we are at the verge of something new, maybe a coming singularity, and life will never be the same.
+Yet despite the apparent aimless grasping for meaning, we are all witness to the same spirit: that we are at the verge of something new.
 From transhumanism to the sovereign individual thesis, or even the age of Aquarius, there is apparently a coming revolution, an awakening, an emergence, a new age.
-Even Christians are talking about rapture.
-We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, redefining what it means to have a history.
+Many Christians are talking about rapture.
+We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, perhaps redefining what it means to have a history.
 We are apparently witnessing the destruction of the old order, which is necessary for the "new" age to come.

 This destructive revolution *is* the modern view.